OpenNTF/dojo-webpack-plugin-sample/README.md

 ```
 Note: on Windows, be sure to use upper-case for the drive letter and exact case for directory names in order to avoid the infamous [equal name when case is ignored](https://github.com/webpack/webpack/issues/2362) warnings.

-To build the sample, run the following commands in the project root folder
+To build the sample, run the following commands in the project root folder, specifying the location of the dojo root folder on the file system.

 ```
 npm install
-node_modules/.bin/webpack --config webpack.config.js --env.dojoRoot <dojoRoot>
+npm run buildSample -- <dojoRoot>
 ```

 The built files will be located in `./release`.
 You can launch the app by loading `./test.html` in a browser.
 Note that loading the app from the file system works only for the packed application.
 The non-packed version of the app (?nopack=1) loads Dojo from a CDN, so cross-origin restrictions in browsers require that you load the non-packed app from an http server.
 Alternatively, you could modify test.html and js/loaderConfig.js to use the locally installed Dojo for the unpacked application as well.